Table of Contents

 - Make your display URL look legit: Try something like: yourfirm.com/car-accident-help

 - Write better CTAs: Skip “Contact us.”
 Say “Get a free case review today,” or “Talk to a real attorney now.”
+Always include a strong, clear call-to-action to improve conversion rates.

 - Always A/B test: Headlines, CTAs, tone — test everything and keep what converts.